-Legacy eDiscovery Tools Gone by Mid-2020
+Legacy eDiscovery Tools Due for Removal by Mid-2020

 Update: On March 27, Microsoft announced that they are postponing the scheduled retirement of the legacy eDiscovery tools for three months.
 The new retirement date is July 1, 2020.